 We wouldn’t call driving “safe” in Cambodia.

 Why?
 Road accidents are the leading cause of death in Cambodia.

 You may be tempted to hire your own car to avoid those sometimes very pirate-like minibuses, but it’s really not worth it.
 While motorbiking is more common, the roads are absolutely hectic to say the least.

 If you’ve never been on a motorbike before, Cambodia is definitely not the right place to start.

 Really, in Cambodia, it’s all about tuk-tuks.
 They are used all across the country and are safe.

 You’ll be hassled in pretty much every town with “tuk-tuk?” as you pass an idling driver.
 They’re usually friendly enough and will leave you alone the instant you decline.

-But if you DO get a tuk-tuk off the street negotiate the price before you get in.
+But if you do get a tuk-tuk off the street haggle the price before you get in.

 Honestly, there isn’t much public transport in Cambodia.
 The stuff that does exist is mainly safe though.